alexandair/azure-content/articles/security-center/security-center-troubleshooting-guide.md

 [AZURE.NOTE] If the Azure Security Center Agent is misbehaving, you will need to restart the target VM since there is no command to stop and start the agent.

-## Troubleshooting Monitoring Agent Installation in Windows
+## Troubleshooting Monitoring Agent Installation in Linux
 When troubleshooting VM Agent installation in a Linux system you should ensure that the extension was downloaded to /var/lib/waagent/.
 You can run the command below to verify if it was installed:

 `cat /var/log/waagent.log`